Abhi95081/Snake_Game_By_AI/README.md

-Snake Game by AI
+Snake Game by AI 🚀
-Welcome to the Snake Game by AI repository! 🎮🐍 This project is an implementation of the classic Snake Game, built using Jetpack Compose and powered by Windsurf AI for intelligent gameplay.
+Welcome to Snake Game by AI! 🎮 A classic Snake game reimagined with cutting-edge AI, built using Jetpack Compose and powered by Windsurf AI for a truly autonomous gameplay experience.
+Watch as the snake learns and plays all on its own!

 Features
-Classic Snake Gameplay: Relive the fun of the classic Snake game.
-AI Integration: Watch the AI play the game autonomously using Windsurf AI.
+🚀 Autonomous Gameplay: Let the AI control the snake and make intelligent decisions.
-Smooth UI: Powered by Jetpack Compose for a clean and responsive user interface.
+🖥️ Beautiful UI: Built with Jetpack Compose for a modern, fluid user interface on Android.
+🤖 AI Integration: Powered by Windsurf AI, the snake evolves and improves its strategy.
+🎮 Manual Mode: Switch to manual mode and take control of the snake yourself!
 How It Works
-The AI uses Windsurf AI to autonomously control the snake, making intelligent decisions about its movement.
-The snake aims to consume food and avoid collisions, learning from its environment.
+The game leverages Windsurf AI to autonomously navigate the snake, deciding where to move, when to turn, and how to collect food while avoiding collisions.
+The snake continuously learns from its environment and adapts its strategy.

 Technologies Used
-Jetpack Compose: For building the user interface in Android.
+Jetpack Compose: Modern UI toolkit for building native Android apps.
-Windsurf AI: For providing the AI capabilities to navigate and play the game.
+Windsurf AI: AI system driving the autonomous gameplay.
-Kotlin: The main programming language for the app.
+Kotlin: The language that powers this app, leveraging its conciseness and safety.
-Setup Instructions
+Installation & Setup
-To get started with the project:
+To get started and run the game locally, follow these steps:

-Clone the Repository:
+1. Clone the Repository
 bash
 Copy
 Edit
 git clone https://github.com/Abhi95081/Snake_Game_By_AI.git
 cd Snake_Game_By_AI
+2. Open the Project
-Open the Project: Open the project in Android Studio (make sure you have the latest version of Android Studio installed).
+Open the project in Android Studio.

-Run the App:
+3. Build & Run

-Click on the Run button in Android Studio to launch the app on an emulator or connected device.
+Click Run in Android Studio to build and deploy the app on your Android device or emulator.

-Gameplay Instructions
+Gameplay
-The game automatically plays using AI (powered by Windsurf AI) by default.
-If you'd like to take control, manual gameplay can also be enabled via settings.
+AI Mode: By default, the snake is controlled by the AI, powered by Windsurf AI.
+Manual Mode: You can take over and manually control the snake using the arrow keys (or on-screen controls).
 Contributing
-Contributions are welcome!
+We welcome contributions to make this project even better!
 Feel free to:

-Suggest improvements.
+Suggest new features.
-Report issues.
+Report bugs or issues.
 Submit pull requests.
-Please follow the repository's code style and include descriptive commit messages.
+Be sure to follow the code style and include detailed commit messages when contributing.

 License
 This project is licensed under the MIT License.

 Contact
 Created by Abhishek Roushan.
+If you have any questions or feedback, feel free to reach out!